Work samples

 • Cho-Am

-In this videogame, visit a quiet town in the Peruvian desert at night searching for spirits and taking photos, then sharing these pictures with locals who free-associate based on them.
+In this project, visit a quiet town in the Peruvian desert at night searching for spirits and taking photos, then sharing these pictures with locals who free-associate based on them.
 This game is based on time I spent with a brujo in the desert suburb of Cachiche, a town that was founded by witches during the Peruvian Inquisition.
 Here descendants of witches still live and continue to practice traditional healing and fortune-telling.
+The game is based around the interviews I conducted, experiences had, and audiovisual material collected at the site.

 About Aaron